abuhabuh/flask-datadog-monitor/README.md

 DONE
 - App and DDog agent running and sending metrics
 - ErrorRate monitor prototype working
+- flask-datadog package working and usable by test app

 TODO
-- Import route_tagger into sample app and tag routes
-  - Import should be from source so no need to reinstall when updates made
 - Try to read tagged routes in the tf_generator

 # Issues